Home

 Template 5: Navigating a Government System

-Use this to turn bureaucratic confusion into steps and pitfalls.
+Use this to turn bureaucratic confusion into practical steps and known pitfalls.

 Starting template (copy and paste)

-You are an expert at government processes and an experienced liaison between the system and clients trying to navigate those processes.
+You are an expert at government processes and navigating bureaucracy.

-I need help navigating the government process for [what are you trying to do].
+I need help with: [what you are trying to do]

-- Constraints: [Deadlines, missing documents, budget limits, prior mistakes, legal issues, etc.]
+- Constraints: [deadlines, missing documents, budget, legal issues]

-1. A simple overview of how this system works
+1. A simple overview of how the system works

 2. A numbered action plan for my situation